3dgeo-heidelberg/virtualearn3d/doc/source_pages/page_data_mining.rst

     An optional list with the name of the output features.
 When not given, the output features will be named as specified by ``fnames``.

+-- ``y_default``
+    An optional value to be considered as the default label/class.
+If not given, it will be the max integer supported by the system.

 -- ``pcloud_pool``
     A list with the paths to the point clouds composing the pool.